microsoft/WhatTheHack/000-HowToHack/WTH-HowToAuthorAHack.md

 ## Challenge Design

-Challenges should follow the following guidelines....

-*PL: This is the original challenge bullets from the PPT.
-Need to write this up with examples.*
+Challenges are at the heart of the WTH format!
+Designing challenges is what a hack author should spend the majority of their time focusing on.

+There are different approaches to designing a hackathon.
+If you are familiar with the Marvel Comic Universe movies, you know that they follow one of two patterns:
+- "Origin Story" - A movie focused on the back story of one superhero character that lets the audience get to know that character in depth (perhaps with a sidekick character or two included!)
+- "Avengers Story" - A movie with an ensemble cast of superhero characters working together to solve a mega problem, with each character getting varying amounts of screen time.

+You can use the same patterns as Marvel when designing a What The Hack!

+- Singleton Hack - A hack designed to give in-depth hands-on experience with a specific technology (perhaps with a "sidekick technology" or two included!)
+- Solution Hack - A hack designed to give experience solving a real-world scenario that involves using multiple technolgies together for the solution.

+Once you have decided what type of hack you want to create, you should follow these guidelines when designing the challenges:

+- Include a “Challenge 0” that has attendees address pre-requisites for their workstation environment
+- Challenge descriptions should be shorter than this section on how to design challenges!
+Keep it to a couple of sentences or bullet points stating the goal(s) and perhaps a hint at the skill(s) needed.
+- Think through what skills/experience you want attendees to walk away with by completing each challenge
 - Challenges should be cumulative, building upon each other
-    - Establish Confidence – start small and simple (think hello world)
+    - Establish Confidence – Start small and simple (think "hello world")
-    - Build Competence – by having successively more complex challenges
+    - Build Competence – By having successively more complex challenges.
 - Each challenge should provide educational value.
     - For example, if an attendee completes only 3 out of 7 challenges, he/she still walks away feeling satisfied that he/she has learned something
-- Think through what skills/experience you want attendees to walk away with by completing each challenge
-- Challenge definitions should be short.
-A couple of sentences or bullet points stating the end goal(s) and perhaps a hint at the skill(s) needed
-- Include a “Challenge 0” that has pre-requisites for workstation environment

-Design a challenge this way...

-### Challenge Dos...

-Things you SHOULD do...

-### Challenge Do Nots...

-Things you should NOT do...
+- Consider that a challenge might have more than one way to solve it!
+- Provide verifiable success criteria for each challenge that lets the coaches and attendees know they have completed it.
+- Provide relevant links to learning resources that should lead the attendees toward the knowledge they need to complete the challenge.
+- Do **NOT** provide a list of step-by-step instructions!
+These are challenges designed to make the attendees learn by solving problems, not blindly following instructions.

 ### Challenge Template
 To help you get started, we have provided a sample markdown template for a hack Challenge here:
 - [Challenge Template](WTH-Challenge-Template.md).

 Please copy this template into your hack's `../Student` folder, rename it to "ChallengeXX.md", where "XX" is the challenge number, and customize it for each challenge.

+**Note:** In each challenge's markdown file, you should create navigation links to/from the previous & next challenges.
+Please use relative links (i.e. `"/ChallengeXX.md"`) instead of absolute links (i.e. `"http://github.com/Microsoft/WhatTheHack/000-YourAwesomeHack/Student/ChallengeXX.md"`)

 ## Student Resources